 Completing a BA degree in German prepares students for a host of careers dealing with Germany, one of the United States’ most important partners internationally.
 Students who major in German will learn about German culture, history, politics, and society, providing a context with which to understand the leading role played by Germany in the European Union, both politically and economically.
 While becoming proficient in German, the most spoken language in Europe with approximately 90 million speakers worldwide, students will gain an understanding of Germany’s historical importance, the cultural background of the largest European immigrant group in the United States, and the home country of over 100 companies in South Carolina.
 They will also have opportunities to study abroad in Germany, Austria, and Switzerland.

-USC has the largest undergraduate German program in South Carolina.
+UofSC has the largest undergraduate German program in South Carolina.
 Students in the program take advantage of a medium-sized program with nine full-time faculty members and diverse course offerings in German language, literature, culture, linguistics, and Business German.
 The program’s graduates have received numerous fellowships and internships from the Fulbright Foundation, the German Academic Exchange Service, and the Congress-Bundestag Youth Exchange, and BMW in Spartanburg.
-Recent USC German majors have been accepted at graduate programs, including those at USC, Washington University in St. Louis, Georgetown University, the University of Pennsylvania, and the University of Virginia.
+Recent UofSC German majors have been accepted at graduate programs, including those at UofSC, Washington University in St. Louis, Georgetown University, the University of Pennsylvania, and the University of Virginia.

 Students who graduate with a degree in German will be equipped with the following skills: